 So… is WordPress free?

 YES!
 As a CMS and web platform, WordPress is indeed entirely free for anyone to use.
+You can download it here, right now for free.

 That being said, WordPress’ amazing CMS is only part of the picture.
 Unlike some other platforms (like Squarespace and Wix) where necessities like hosting are built in to the total cost of using their service, WordPress focuses solely on doing what it does best – operating as a content management system.
 This means that, if you want to build a website on WordPress, there will be some inevitable third party costs associated with getting your site up and running.